-Now that Great Seneca Accounting understands how the Target Profiles will help prioritize the implementation of the high-level security and privacy goals shown in Figure 5-3, it would like to look
+Now that Great Seneca Accounting understands how the Target Profiles will help prioritize the implementation of the high-level security and privacy goals shown in Figure 5-3, they would like to look

 - 241 more closely at the NIST SP 800-53 controls it will initially implement in its new BYOD architecture.
-This - 242 will help Great Seneca identify the capabilities it will deploy first to meet its architecture needs. - 1. separate work and personal use contexts two-factor authentication 2. data encrypted before certificate-based transmission off device authentication password-based authentication public Wi-Fi 6. collection of sensitive application and location xe, information is restricted 3. vulnerable application identified and blocked 5. only trusted devices Email or uninstalled allowed to connect File Shares 4. on-device malware detection deployed Applications Mobile Device Back-End Services - 243 Figure 5-3 Security and Privacy Goals
+This - 242 will help Great Seneca identify the capabilities it will deploy first to meet its architecture needs. - 243 Figure 5-3 Security and Privacy Goals

-- 245 Volume B's Appendix G and H provide a list of the controls that the example solution implements, - 246 including how the controls in the example solution align to the Subcategories in both the Cybersecurity - 247 Framework and Privacy Framework.
-Because these controls only focus on the example solution, Great - 248 Seneca will need to implement additional controls that address the unique risks associated with its - 249 environment. - 250 To help identify the specific controls Great Seneca Accounting will be implementing to support the new - 251 BYOD architecture, it uses the NIST RMF process to manage security and privacy risk for its systems.
-The - 252 organization decides to follow the RMF guidance in NIST SP 800-37 [7] to conduct security and privacy - risk assessments as it continues preparing to design its new solution.
+- 244 Volume B's Appendices E and F provide a list of the controls that the example solution implements, - including how the controls in the example solution align to the Subcategories in both the Cybersecurity - 246 Framework and Privacy Framework.
+Because these controls only focus on the example solution, Great - 247 Seneca will need to implement additional controls that address the unique risks associated with its - 248 environment. - 249 To help identify the specific controls Great Seneca Accounting will be implementing to support the new - 250 BYOD architecture, it uses the NIST RMF process to manage security and privacy risk for its systems.
+The - 251 organization decides to follow the RMF guidance in NIST SP 800-37 [7] to conduct security and privacy - risk assessments as it continues preparing to design its new solution.

-254 5.3 Great Seneca Accounting Performs a Risk Assessment
+253 5.3 Great Seneca Accounting Performs a Risk Assessment

-- 255 Great Seneca Accounting completes a security risk assessment by using the guidance in NIST SP 800-30 - 256 [8] and the Mobile Threat Catalogue [5] to identify cybersecurity threats to the organization.
-The - 257 company then uses the NIST PRAM [6] to perform a privacy risk assessment.
-Appendix F and G describe - these risk assessments in more detail.
+Great Seneca Accounting completes a security risk assessment by using the guidance in NIST SP 800-30 [8] and the Mobile Threat Catalogue [5] to identify cybersecurity threats to the organization.
+The company then uses the NIST PRAM [6] to perform a privacy risk assessment.
+Appendices F and G in this document describe these risk assessments in more detail.
 These risk assessments produce two significant conclusions:

-- Great Seneca Accounting finds similar cybersecurity threats in its environment and problematic data actions for employee privacy as those discussed in NIST SP 1800-22, validating that the controls discussed in the example solution are relevant to their environment. - 262 2.
-The organization determines that it has a high-impact system, based on the impact guidance in - 263 NIST FIPS 200, Minimum Security Requirements for Federal Information and Information Systems264 [9], and needs to implement more controls beyond those identified in NIST SP 1800-22 and its - 265 Target Profiles to support the additional system components in its own solution (e.g., underlying - 266 OS, the data center where the equipment will reside).
+- Great Seneca Accounting finds similar cybersecurity threats in its environment and problematic data actions for employee privacy as those discussed in NIST SP 1800-22, validating that the controls discussed in the example solution are relevant to their environment. - The organization determines that it has a high-impact system, based on the impact guidance in NIST FIPS 200, Minimum Security Requirements for Federal Information and Information Systems and needs to implement more controls beyond those identified in NIST SP 1800-22 and its Target Profiles to support the additional system components in its own solution (e.g., underlying - 266 OS, the data center where the equipment will reside).